daffidwilde/matching/README.rst

 A package for solving matching games.
 -------------------------------------

-A matching game is defined by two sets of players.
-Each player in one set has a ranked preference list of those in the other, and the objective is to find some mapping between the two sets such that no pair of players are unhappy.
-The context of the terms "mapping" and "unhappy" are dependent on the framework of the particular game being played but are largely to do with the stability of the pairings.
+Matching games allow for the allocation of resources and partnerships in a fair way.
+Typically, a matching game is defined by two sets of players that each have preferences over at least some of the elements of the other set.
+The objective of the game is then to find a mapping between the sets of players in which everyone is happy enough with their match.

-In ``matching``, we deal with four types of matching game:
+In Matching, we deal with four types of matching game:

 - the stable marriage problem (SM);
 - the hospital-resident assignment problem (HR);